 This FOM section provides instructions for answering inquiries regarding property settlements when dissolution of marriage proceedings are initiated.
-It also provides instructions for handling court decrees that order the RRB to make payments to a spouse or former spouse, and information regarding payment of those benefits by Operations.
+It also provides instructions for handling court decrees that order the RRB to make payments to a spouse or former spouse, and information regarding payment of those benefits by the Retirement Benefits Division.